TIDOP/hidromap/README.md

-# hidromap
+# HidroMap
-A tool for irrigation monitoring and management using free satellite imagery
+A tool for irrigation monitoring and management using free satellite imagery.